MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/kernel-mode-testing-of-wddm-features.md

 * Report that the [**DXGK_FEATURE_KERNEL_MODE_TESTING**](/windows-hardware/drivers/ddi/d3dukmdt/ne-d3dukmdt-dxgk_feature_id) feature is enabled.
 * Implement the [**DXGKDDI_KERNELMODETESTINGINTERFACE**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-dxgkddi_kernelmodetestinginterface) feature interface.
 * Provide information about which execution node supports building and execution of the test command buffers.
 * Support creation of a context/hardware queue without private driver data.
+Usually the format of private driver commands is needed to submit a workload to a device.
+The test interface allows workload submission without private driver data.
 * Support execution of command buffers built by [**pfnBuildTestCommandBuffer**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_buildtestcommandbuffer) on any node of the device that supports the feature.
 * Support a NULL allocation handle in paging DDIs (TRANSFER, FILL, etc.).